NCPH Robert Kelley Memorial Award

 This $500 award honors distinguished achievements by individuals, institutions, or nonprofit or corporate entities for making history relevant to individual lives of ordinary people outside of academia.

-The NCPH is honored to recognize Dr. Jann Warren-Findley with the 2015 Robert Kelley Memorial Award.
+The NCPH has been enriched by the contributions of Donald A. Ritchie, and is honored to present him with the 2016 Robert Kelley Memorial Award.

 This award seeks to perpetuate the legacy and memory of a founder of the public history movement, Dr. Robert Kelley.
 It honors distinguished and outstanding achievements by individuals, institutions, non-profit or corporate entities for having made significant inroads in making history relevant to individual lives of ordinary people outside of academia.

 The Kelley Award consists of a $500 cash award and framed certificate that will be presented at the annual meeting of NCPH.
-The award recipient will receive a complimentary registration for the awards breakfast at the 2016 NCPH annual meeting in Baltimore, Maryland, March 16-19.
+The award recipient will receive a complimentary registration for the awards breakfast at the 2017 NCPH annual meeting in Indianapolis, Indiana, April 19-22.

 Individuals or organizational entities may be considered for the award.